 THE GENERAL ASSEMBLY,

-SEDI (New paragraph): [CONSCIOUS that Member States of the Organization of American States, especially the more vulnerable among them, are deeply affected by the social, economic and environmental impacts of the COVID-19 Pandemic;]
+SEDI (New paragraph): [CONSCIOUS that Member States of the Organization of American States, , are deeply affected by the social, economic and environmental impacts of the COVID-19 Pandemic;]

-SEDI (New paragraph): MINDFUL that the Pandemic reinforces the need for OAS Member States to urgently design and implement policies, strategies and programs that reduce their vulnerability and build their resilience to external shocks;]
+SEDI (New paragraph): MINDFUL that the Pandemic reinforces the need for OAS Member States to urgently design and implement policies, strategies and programs that reduce their vulnerability and build their resilience to external shocks, consistent with their international obligations;]

-REITERATING [SEDI:therefore] the importance of fostering integral and [SEDI: resilient] development as one of the essential purposes of the Organization as contained in instruments of the inter-American system, such as the Charter of the Organization of American States, the Inter-American Democratic Charter, and the Social Charter of the Americas, as well as the agreed mandates and the initiatives emanating from the Summits of the Americas;
+REITERATING [SEDI:therefore] the importance of fostering integral development as one of the essential purposes of the Organization as contained in instruments of the inter-American system, such as the Charter of the Organization of American States, the Inter-American Democratic Charter, and the Social Charter of the Americas, as well as the agreed mandates and the initiatives emanating from the Summits of the Americas[, and the importance of fostering resilience];

 RECALLING that the work of the Organization of American States (OAS) relating to the development pillar is governed by the Strategic Plan of the Organization for the 2016-2020 period [AG/RES.
 1 (LI-E/16 rev. 1)] and the Compilation of the OAS 2019 Comprehensive Strategic Plan (CP/doc.5469/19 rev. 1), which are aligned with, and contribute to, the implementation of the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs) as the general framework within which it acts;